vlayer-xyz/vlayer/book/src/appendix/architecture/prover.md

 `EvmInput` stores state and storage trees as sparse Ethereum Merkle Patricia Trie implemented by `MPT` structures, which is a wrapped Node.
 The sparse tree is very similar to the standard MPT in that it includes four standard node types.
 However, it only keeps data necessary to execution and in place of unused nodes it uses a special node called `Digest`.

-The data is deserialized by host with the `EVMInput.into_env()` function.
+The data is serialized by host with the `EVMInput.into_env()` function.
 Additionally, this method verifies header hashes (current and ancestors). `StateDb::new` calculates bytecodes hashes and storage roots.

 ### Verification of input data